Kung Fu 2100

 Kung Fu 2100 is a board game published by Steve Jackson Games in 1980 that simulates martial arts combat.

 Description

-Kung Fu 2100 is a martial arts microgame about combat in the future.
+Kung Fu 2100 is a martial arts microgame about combat that takes place in a future setting.
 In a world ruled by the evil CloneMaster, Terminators have been trained in martial arts to end the CloneMaster's reign.
 One player controls the Terminators, the other controls the CloneMaster and his minions.